HPSCTerrSys/ParFlowDiagnostics/README.md

 * VanGenuchten(self,Press) -> satur, krel
 Calculated relative saturation (-) and relative conductivity (-) based on the van Genuchten function.
 Output is two 3D tensors.

+**HeAT**
+HeAT is a Python Array computation library, structured similar to numpy.
+Additional Features include GPU support and parallel processing capabilities for HPC systems by introducing a split axis.
+The Array is split to the mutliple processes along this axis.
+The Documentation as well as tutorials can be found at (https://github.com/helmholtz-analytics/heat).
+On the HPC systems, working HeAT environments can be found at '/p/project/cslts/local/juwels/HeAT/' or
+'/p/project/cslts/local/jureca/HeAT/'

+To use the environment, source the most recent .ini file:
+'source PythonHeAT_Stage2020_20200925_5fa39184_v0.5.0.ini'

 **Usage:**
 The Diagnostics class is based on HeAT and requires methods to read ParFlow output (netCDF, PFB, Silo).
+The Diagnostics class takes as input the split-axis for HeAT.
+Both splitting in x and y direction is supported (in a zyx coordinate system) as well as None for not splitting at all.
+In order to use mutliple nodes, the split axis must not be None.
+The job configuration allows basically arbitrary MPI and OpenMP parallelisation, however it is recommended to use 2 MPI-processes per Node and set the number of OpenMP threads accordingly, i.e. #number_of_CPU_cores_per_node / 2  (24 on JUWELS, 64 on JurecaDC).
+To use the Diagnostics methods, clone the gitlab repository into your working directory:
+'git clone https://icg4geo.icg.kfa-juelich.de/SoftwareTools/ana_parflow-diagnostics_pythonheat.git <WORKING_DIR>'
+Then, you can use it in Python via
+'from Diagnostics import Diagnostics'
 Any operations on results obtain by applying the Diagnostics functions, such filtering of active/inactive regions, spatial/temporal averaging must be implemented by the user.
 Example applications are provided in the accompanying test cases, which require to run ParFlow via the tcl scripts to produce output.

+**Tests**
+* All Methods are tested using both no split and splitting across multiple nodes
+* All Methods iterating over the input array have been vectorized at a significant performance increase and been verified to yield the same result
+* At the beginning of the development, several issues arose with HeAT (especially indexing), those are fixed as of HeAT version 1.1, do not use these Diagnostics with older versions of HeAT.

 **Test cases:**
 * test1.tcl; test.py: Simply 3D box domain, infiltration at the top patch, no-flow over all other patches